Skip to main content

 sudo postqueue -p

-• Publish one SPF policy that includes every legitimate sender for the domain.
+• Publish one SPF record covering every legitimate sending service.

-• Keep the visible From: domain aligned with the domain authenticated by SPF or DKIM.
+• Keep the visible sender aligned with the domain authenticated through SPF or DKIM.

 Greg can review the delivery model, Postfix configuration, relay security, sender authentication, DNS alignment, and production test path.
-If a small mail task is turning into an unclear infrastructure project, get in touch for a practical setup review.
+If a small mail requirement is becoming an uncertain infrastructure project, get in touch for a focused review.

 Related on GrN.dk